siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 001 Truth Must Be Recognized.md

 knowledge, but it cannot be the first act by which truth becomes available at all.

+This also means that formal truth and lived truth should not be confused.
+Formal systems define truth relative to axioms.
+But axioms are themselves constructs.
+They are not dropped into thought from nowhere.
+They are abstracted from repeated patterns we have already learned to recognize as stable enough to carry forward.
+In that sense, proof begins downstream of recognition, not prior to it.

 So how, then, does one know that truth is true?

 One has to recognize it as such.